Hakesh/p1-sherpa-finder/README.md

 ![Image of the Sign Up Form on Sherpa Finder](assets/docs/signup-form-image.jpg)

 ### Footer
-  - Social media icons with link re-directing users to our social media platforms
+  - Has social media icons with relevant links re-directing users to our social media platforms and encourages them to interact with us.

 ![Image of the Footer on Sherpa Finder](assets/docs/footer-image.png)

-I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.

 ### Future Implementations